Billaferd/QuantumNexus/Designers/Quantum Nexus Domain Characteristics.md

 * **Level 3 (Advanced):** * **Concept:** Wielding signature weapons and specialized war-constructs.
 The first appearance of true energy weapons.
   * **Abilities:** Access to powerful **Area-of-Effect (AoE)** Saturation Events.
 The signature **Impact** keyword appears.
 * **Level 4 (Absolute Mastery):** * **Concept:** Unleashing the full, devastating power of a technological singularity.
 Matter-printers, nano-swarms, and planet-cracking weaponry.
   * **Abilities:** The most powerful AoE effects.
 Game-ending Leader units that combine multiple keywords.
 The ability to inflict large amounts of **Impact** in a single volley.
+Token generation for Technology is restricted to the Construct, which possesses Small Size (1 Weight), 1 Attack, 1 Defense, Range 1, and no keywords.

 ## **Domain 2: Magic**